Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Being around for so long.

-Michelle: That’s unbelieveable!
+Michelle: That’s unbelievable!

 Michelle: It’s amazing!
-It must be really lovely feeling to know that you’ve created something that was such a big part of people’s lives.
+It must be a really lovely feeling to know that you’ve created something that was such a big part of people’s lives.

 Maria: Many people will still walk up to us today and say that those years were the best years of our lives, those years in Celebrity were the best years of our lives.
 And that is really heartwarming.
 That’s what is nice to hear.